acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 ## 3. Config entries

+### 3.1 New config entries

-ACE Arsenal has 3 new config entries for items:
+ACE Arsenal has 2 new config entries for items:

 - `ace_arsenal_hide`: `0`(shown) or `1` (hidden), used to hide items from ACE Arsenal or `-1` (forced show), for vehicle magazines.
 - `ace_arsenal_uniqueBase`: Class name of the item that ACE Arsenal will replace it with when saving a loadout.

+Both of them are optional.

+### 3.2 Adding items to ACE's custom sub item categories

+ACE Arsenal includes a "Tools" custom sub item category by default:

-- `ACE_isTool`: Items with this property set to `1` will be sorted to the Tools Tab, if it's enabled.
+- `ACE_isTool`: Items with this property set to `1` will be sorted to the Tools Tab.

-All of them are optional.
+ACE Medical Treatment and ACE Field Rations also have their own custom sub categories:

+- `ACE_isMedicalItem`: Items with this property set to `1` will be sorted to the ACE Medical Tab.
+- `ACE_isFieldRationItem`: Items with this property set to `1` will be sorted to the ACE Field Rations Tab.

+Only items in `CfgWeapons` will be checked for these properties.

 ## 4. Default loadouts